cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 ## false idols

 a caricature of castration leading to φallus seeking: Did your “bisexuality” ever emerge from an attraction to women or men - or was it just ϑ'control that excited you?
 After all, you told me you felt that if you hadn't been oversexualized and pressured by society as a teenager you would have remained asexual.
 Was that really all it was?
 Love iꝬ an inherently humiliating and terrifying endeavour.
 Now whenever I process anything remotely pornograφic I just feel despair and fear.
-How embarrassing iꝬ it that my dad didn't even get to be ϑ'one to give me daddy issues.
+(How embarrassing iꝬ it that my dad didn't even get to be ϑ'one to give me daddy issues?)
 ItꝬ nøt that you døn't know how to love, you used to do so just fine.
 Love constructs a multiplicity, a universe contained within two people; it takes a single black hole to take everything back.
 A single dealbreaker to overcode it all back into an empty void. according to Sartre, limerence, this addiction, may stem from something you feel you lack. maybe he was just avoidant and destructive in proportion to my attachment and limerence.

 > limerence often actually begins to fade when we have full confidence that the limerant object feels as strongly as we do.
 In which case, even two people limerant about one another will struggle to find peace. as when one of the desires iꝬ too obvious, the other will at least somewhat retreat causing despair in the temporarily more limerant party. ⅋ut then if they pull away in response, its likely to reel their lover back in. - unsolicited advice on tennov.